 Immerse yourself in the beauty of Iceland under the Northern Lights with this long weekend trip in Reykjavik.
-This vacation package is designed for those who wish to witness magnificent landscapes and the magic of the aurora borealis, while on a short getaway in one of the world’s quirkiest capitals.
+This vacation package is designed for those who wish to witness magnificent landscapes and the magic of the aurora borealis while on a short getaway in one of the world’s quirkiest capitals.

-This holiday will allow you to enjoy the beauty of Iceland’s spectacular nature with ease over four days while maximising your chance to catch sight of the elusive Northern Lights.
+This holiday will allow you to enjoy the beauty of Iceland’s spectacular nature with ease over four days while maximizing your chance to catch sight of the elusive Northern Lights.
 You’ll spend a day basking in the Blue Lagoon and exploring famous sites of the Golden Circle, followed by another discovering the diverse attractions of Iceland’s breathtaking South Coast.

-On your first evening, however, you have the chance to hunt for the auroras in a unique way of your choosing.
+On your first evening, you have the chance to hunt for the auroras in a unique way of your choosing.
 Firstly, you can combine aurora hunting with a thrilling ATV ride.